-- A. "Class III Gaming" means all forms of gaming as defined in 25 U.S.C. §§ 2703(8), and 25 C.F.R. §§ 502.4. - B. "Compact" means this compact between the State and the Tribe. - C. "Gaming Employee" means a person connected directly with the conduct of Class III Gaming, or handling the proceeds thereof or handling any Gaming Machine; but

-- "Gaming Employee" does not include: - 1.
+- A. "Class III Gaming" means all forms of gaming as defined in 25 U.S.C. § 2703(8), and 25 C.F.R. § 502.4. - B. "Compact" means this compact between the State and the Nation. - C. "Gaming Employee" means a person connected directly with the conduct of Class III Gaming, or handling the proceeds thereof or handling any Gaming Machine; but "Gaming Employee" does not include: - 1.
 Bartenders, cocktail servers or other persons engaged solely in preparing or serving food or beverages; - 2.
 Secretarial or janitorial personnel; - 3.
 Stage, sound and light technicians; or - 4.
-Other nongaming personnel. - D. "Gaming Enterprise" means the tribal entity created and designated by the Tribe as having authority to conduct Class III Gaming pursuant to this Compact. - E. "Gaming Facility" means the buildings or structures in which Class III Gaming is conducted on Indian Lands. - F. "Gaming Machine" means a mechanical, electromechanical or electronic contrivance or machine that, upon insertion of a coin, token or similar object, or upon payment of any consideration, is available to play or operate a game, whether the payoff is made automatically from the Gaming Machine or in any other manner. - G. "Indian Lands" means: - 1. all lands within the exterior boundaries of the Tribe's reservation and its confirmed grants from prior sovereigns; or - 2. any other lands title to which is either held in trust by the United States for the exclusive benefit of the Tribe or a member thereof or is held by the Tribe or a member thereof subject to restrictions against alienation imposed by the United States, and over which the Tribe exercises jurisdiction and governmental authority, but not including any land within the boundaries of a municipality that is outside of the boundaries of the Tribe's reservation or confirmed Spanish grant, as those boundaries existed on October 17, 1988. - H. "Key Employee" means that term as defined in 25 CFR Section 502.14. - I. "Management Contract" means a contract within the meaning of 25 U.S.C. §§§§ 2710(d)(9) and 2711. - J. "Management Contractor" means any person or entity that has entered into a
+Other non-gaming personnel. - D. "Gaming Enterprise" means the tribal entity created and designated by the Nation as having authority to conduct Class III Gaming pursuant to this Compact.

+- E. "Gaming Facility" means the buildings or structures in which Class III Gaming is conducted on Indian Lands. - F. "Gaming Machine" means a mechanical, electromechanical or electronic contrivance or machine that, upon insertion of a coin, token or similar object, or upon payment of any consideration, is available to play or operate a game, whether the payoff is made automatically from the Gaming Machine or in any other manner.

+G. "Indian Lands" means:
-Management Contract with the Tribe.

-- K. "Ordinance" means the gaming ordinance and any amendments thereto adopted by the Tribal Council of the Tribe. - L. "Predecessor Agreements" means the tribal-state class III gaming compact and the accompanying revenue sharing agreement entered into between the Tribe and the State pursuant to 1997 Laws, ch.
-190, §§§§ 1, 2. - M. "Primary Management Official" means that term as defined in 25 CFR Section 502.19. - N. "State" means the State of New Mexico. - O. "State Gaming Representative" means that person designated by the gaming control board pursuant to the Gaming Control Act [60-2E-1 to 60-2E-60 NMSA 1978] who will be responsible for actions of the State set out in the Compact.
-The State Legislature may enact legislation to establish an agency of the State to perform the duties of the State Gaming Representative. - P. "Tribal Gaming Agency" means the tribal governmental agency which will be identified to the State Gaming Representative as the agency responsible for actions of the Tribe set out in the Compact.
-It will be the single contact with the State and may be relied upon as such by the State. - Q. "Tribe" means any Indian Tribe, Nation or Pueblo located within the State of New Mexico entering into this Compact as provided for herein.
+- 1. all lands within the exterior boundaries of the Nation's reservation; or - 2. any other lands title to which is either held in trust by the United States for the exclusive benefit of the Nation or a member thereof or is held by the Nation or a member thereof subject to restrictions against alienation imposed by the United States, and over which the Nation exercises jurisdiction and governmental authority, but not including any land within the boundaries of a municipality that is outside of the boundaries of the Nation's reservation, as those boundaries existed on October 17, 1988. - H. "Key Employee" means that term as defined in 25 CFR Section 502.14. - I. "Management Contract" means a contract within the meaning of 25 U.S.C. §§ 2710(d)(9) and 2711. - J. "Management Contractor" means any person or entity that has entered into a Management Contract with the Nation. - K. "Nation" means the Navajo Nation. - L. "Ordinance" means the gaming ordinance and any amendments thereto adopted by the Navajo Nation Council. - M. "Predecessor Agreements" means the tribal-state class III gaming compact and the accompanying revenue sharing agreement entered into between the Tribe and the State pursuant to 1997 Laws, ch.
+190, §§ 1, 2. - N. "Primary Management Official" means that term as defined in 25 CFR Section 502.19. - O. "State" means the State of New Mexico. - P. "State Gaming Representative" means that person designated by the gaming control board pursuant to the Gaming Control Act [60-2E-1 to 60-2E-60 NMSA 1978] who will be responsible for actions of the State set out in the Compact.
+The State Legislature may enact legislation to establish an agency of the State to perform the duties of the State Gaming Representative.

+Q. "Tribal Gaming Agency" means the tribal governmental agency which will be identified to the State Gaming Representative as the agency responsible for actions of the Nation set out in the Compact.
+It will be the single contact with the State and may be relied upon as such by the State.